-On Page SEO (Search Engine Optimization) is a methodology implemented to rank better on the search engine results page (SERPs).
-This is accomplished through segmentation of content.
-This would in turn lead to more organic traffic from the search engines.
-The advantage of using On page SEO methodology is that here we can ourselves manage content on our web pages.
-The various factors that we need to focus on for improving ON Page SEO are:
+Every website publisher wants to rank higher on a search engine results page (SERP).
+We can use On Page SEO methodology to get exactly that.
+But, how?
+It is accomplished through segmentation of content.
+It drives more organic traffic from the search engines.
+The advantage of using On page SEO methodology is that we can manage content on our web pages ourselves.
+Various factors that we need to focus on for improving ON Page SEO are:

 - Title Tags,